 Students are welcome to pause, relax, eat and drink in the student lounge.
 Smoking, in all forms (e.g., cigarettes, e-cigarettes, etc.), and chewing tobacco are not permitted anywhere on Concorde property.
 Smoking and chewing tobacco are strictly prohibited in all areas of the school, including all hallways, restroom facilities, and the reception area.
-Absolutely no food or beverage are allowed in the labs.
 Absolutely no food or beverage are allowed in the classrooms unless approved by the campus administration.